 The New European Directive (COM 2018 340): hard time for Single Use Plastics.

-Through out 2018, one message has been heard loud and clear - single-use plastic is bad, bad, bad.
+We're almost at the end of 2018 and, all through the year, one message has been heard loud and clear - single-use plastic is bad, bad, bad.

 Ever since Blue Planet II aired over a year ago, we've been increasingly conscious of the vast islands of plastic floating in the ocean.
 Heart-breaking images of dying polar bears and whales with plastic spilling out of their stomachs have circulated on the internet, sparking a national debate.
 And no one wants to see animals harmed.